Your book title might not seem like much. Just a few words on the cover. No big deal, right?

 All while aiming for simplicity.
 You want readers to be inspired by your title and to remember it.
 That means it should not be a tongue-twister or difficult to pronounce.

-Should You Use A Book Title Generator?
+Should You Use a Book Title Generator?

 I’ve read several articles recently that suggest using a title generator.
 I disagree.
 Adamantly.